-Yafa Sakkejha is a seasoned public speaker who has been presenting in front of large and difficult crowds from the 1990s when she competed and won tournaments with her school debate team, to present day, delivering annual financial results to shareholders at the annual Beneplan Annual General Meeting, or speaking about depolarization at a peace conference between Palestinians and Israelis.
+Yafa Sakkejha is a seasoned public speaker who has been presenting in front of large and difficult crowds for over 10,000 hours since 1995.
+Her experience is broad, spanning the university debate team, delivering results to shareholders, discussing challenging items with union members, pitching investors, or speaking out against violence at a peace conference between Palestinians and Israelis.
 These difficult rooms have trained Yafa to handle any crowd.

 As part of Standing Together's Canadian friends chapter, Yafa has moderated several rooms of people who are not used to being in dialogue with each other, from a seemingly intractable, centuries-old conflict; these rooms end up with happy tears, hugs, exchanging phone numbers, and a promise to continue to build resilience among different communities.